 All violations of academic integrity are viewed with gravity by the College community.
 The guidelines below are intended to assist Panels or Boards in imposing penalties that reflect the seriousness of integrity violations, while permitting flexibility in cases that involve unusual or mitigating circumstances.
 The penalties below may be assigned when a student pleads that he or she is in violation of academic integrity or is found by a Panel or Board to be in violation of academic integrity; more than one penalty may be assigned for the same violation.
+If the violation involves a course in which the student is enrolled, a grade penalty must be assigned.
 In determining the imposition of a penalty, the Panel or Board may consider both student's prior academic integrity record and a student’s conduct record.

 A. F in the course

 Barring unusual circumstances, an F in the course is the minimum penalty for a student found to be in violation of αcademic integrity.
 Its assignment results in the involuntary withdrawal from a course with a failing grade (F) for that course on the permanent transcript of the student.
 (In rare instances, a Panel or Board may find that while a student is in violation of academic integrity, unusual circumstances make a lighter penalty more appropriate.
 In this case, the penalty imposed is full loss of credit on the assignment in question as well as a reduction by the instructor of one full letter grade in the student’s final course grade; in addition, Academic Integrity Probation for a specified period of time will be imposed.)